 Saute the onion for about 4 minutes then add the mushrooms until cooked, add salt and pepper to taste.
 Remove from heat.

-Serve the mushrooms, with the garlic sauce poured over the top, with a slice of bread in the side of the bowl (as served at the German Christmas market).
+Serve the German mushrooms with the garlic sauce poured over the top, with a slice of bread in the side of the bowl (as served at the German Christmas market).

 Don’t miss another recipe or travel post; sign up for my free subscription below.